 5.)
 Finally, restart the device and check if locked apps are actually still locked and the total time in the app is correctly increased every minute.
 This is the only way to make sure that a battery saving program from 3.) does not block the app again.

-If the app used to work correctly and now suddenly doesn't work anymore, uninstalling and reinstalling it from PlayStore may help.
+If the app used to work correctly and now suddenly doesn't work anymore, uninstalling and reinstalling it may help.
 In this case, however, it is important that the app is uninstalled correctly before reinstalling.
-Please refer to the Uninstallation chapter for instructions. chapter (where you can also learn how to save your settings).
+Please refer to the Uninstall chapter for instructions. chapter (where you can also learn how to save your settings).

 Our customer service is of course available to answer any further questions you may have.
 When contacting us, please specify the child device (model/manufacturer) and the Android version you are using.